 In case you’re more visual, I think my friend Tommy Boy did a pretty good job explaining it this way:

 Yeah, yeah.
-Tommy was talking about brake pads – one of the components that actually does wear down faster if your system is not properly maintained.
+Tommy was talking about brake pads and not the fluid itself – but it is indeed one of the components that does wear down faster if your system is not properly maintained.

-Dirty brake fluid is one of the leading causes of costly brake system failure and is bad for a number of reasons.
+Dirty brake fluid is one of the leading causes of costly brake system failure and is bad for several reasons.
 Lots of these impact performance, safety, or both:

 - Reduced Performance: Brake fluid is a hydraulic fluid that transmits the force applied to the brake pedal to the brake components at each wheel.
 Over time, contaminants can enter the line leading your fluid to contain contaminants like dirt, moisture, or air bubbles.
 This can result in a spongy or soft brake pedal, leading to decreased braking performance.